-One of the biggest threats we have facing us today are earthquakes.
+One of the biggest threats we have facing us today is earthquakes.
 It isn’t just the “Big One” in California either.
 Earthquakes can hit anywhere, even outside of fault zones.

 Despite the risk, few people know how to survive and prepare for an earthquake.

 A lot of the earthquake survival steps are the same for other disaster types.
 So, by taking steps to prep for earthquakes, you’ll increase your overall disaster preparedness.